sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 a summary of the commands that we will go through:

 **BLOCK 1: Start `MrBayes` and read input data**:
-   * `being mrbayes`: this command initiates the block with instructions to run `MrBayes`.
+   * `begin mrbayes`: this command initiates the block with instructions to run `MrBayes`.
    * `log`: this command outputs to a file the screen messages.
 You can specify the file name (`filename`) and if you want append or replace the file (`append/replace`).
 You start or stop this command by including the option `start` or `stop`, respectively.
 More details [here](http://mrbayes.sourceforge.net/Help/log.html).